We are delighted to welcome back Enscape user Melos Azemi to the blog with more great tips to help improve your visualizations.

 Tip 1: Use PBR materials

-Having a good material configuration throughout the scene is crucial to achieving realistic results.
+Having a good material configuration throughout the scene is crucial to achieving realistic rendering results.
 If the new Enscape Material Library (available with Enscape 3.1 and above) doesn’t fulfill all your material needs, you can look to use other PBR materials from external resources.

 PBR stands for Physically Based Rendering, and it basically means that PBR materials are based in the real world, and they’re very realistic.
 You can download PBR materials from many sources online (a few are mentioned in this free resources article), but the key is to know how to use them.